sbarbari/voltha-perf-base/PITCHME.md

 ---

-### 3.3 Scenario C: Saturation point of a system with Consul key/value store
+### 3.3 Scenario C: Saturation point of a system with Consul

 This test __creates and enables simulated_olt__ devices against a VOLTHA deployment until it reaches the saturation point, i.e. the maximum number of devices that the environment can support until the system stops